Oral conditions | Medical Council of Canada

 1. list and interpret critical clinical findings, including

-1. signs of potential malignancy;
+1. signs of potential malignancy, and

 2. signs of infection;